lock042/siril/README.md

 ratio of an image from multiple captures, as required in astronomy.
 SIRIL can align automatically or manually, stack and enhance pictures from various file formats, even image sequence files (films and SER files).
+It works well with limited system resources, like in embedded platforms, but is also very fast when run on more powerful computers.

 Contributors are welcome.
 Programming language is C, with parts in C++.
 Main development is done with most recent versions of libraries.

 Requirements
 ------------
-For compilation, these tools are needed:
+For compilation, these tools are needed in addition to the base development packages:
  * **meson**
  * **ninja**
  * **cmake**

 Then, mandatory build dependencies:
  * **GTK+ 3**, (>= 3.20) as GUI toolkit
  * **json-glib-1.0**, (>= 1.2.6) as GUI toolkit